PalashTanejaPro/palashtanejapro.github.io-old/_posts/2017-9-28-Teaching-RNNs.md

 published: true
 ---

-RNNs have are some of the most effective and intriguing machine learning models, they capture what I consider to be an important part of human thinking and learning, serialization of learning.
+RNNs are some of the most effective and intriguing machine learning models, they capture what I consider to be an important part of human thinking and learning, serialization of learning.

 A major drawback of <i>vanilla</i> neural networks is the inability to learn long-term patterns in different data points.
 Recurrent Neural Nets are able to overcome this drawback by feeding the previous hidden states to the current hidden state.
 This is what differentiates them from <i>vanilla</i> Neural Nets.